Contaminated drinking water

 1,4-Dioxane Fact Sheet

-UV in Action
+UV Water Treatment in Action

 Treatment of Groundwater Contaminated With 1,4-dioxane in Tucson, Arizona

 The Tucson International Airport Area Superfund Site is located in Pima County, Arizona.
 As early as 1942, metals, chemicals and other wastes were disposed of in the region, which led to aquifer contamination.
 The Tucson Airport Remediation Project (TARP) commissioned a groundwater treatment system, however, continued monitoring detected 1,4-dioxane which could not be easily removed with their air-stripping system.
-As a result, our TrojanUVPhox® system was installed in the water treatment facility immediately adjacent to the TARP.
+As a result the TrojanUVPhox® system was installed in the water treatment facility immediately adjacent to the TARP.

 Case study about the TrojanUVPhox installation at the Advanced Oxidation Process Water Treatment Facility in Tucson, Arizona